openshift-vertx-examples/vertx-istio-security-booster/README.md

     echo http://$(oc get route istio-ingress -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/
     ```
 2. "Hello, World!" should be returned after invoking `greeting` service.
-3. Now modify greeting deployment to disable sidecar injection by replacing all `sidecar.istio.io/inject` values to `false`
+3. Now modify greeting deployment to disable sidecar injection by replacing the 2 occurrences of `sidecar.istio.io/inject` values to `false`
     ```bash
     oc edit deploymentconfigs/vertx-istio-security-greeting
     ```
-4. Open the booster’s web page via `greeting` service’s route
-    ```bash
-    echo http://$(oc get route vertx-istio-security-greeting -o jsonpath='{.spec.host}{"\n"}' -n $(oc project -q))/
-    ```
+4. Got back to the booster page, and without reloading, try to invoke the service.
+The invocation failed.
+The `Greeting`
-5. `Greeting` service invocation will fail with a reset connection, because the `greeting` service has to be inside a
+ service invocation fails with a reset connection, because the `greeting` service has to be inside a service mesh in
-service mesh in order to access the `name` service.
+ order to access the `name` service.
-6. Cleanup by setting `sidecar.istio.io/inject` values to true
+5. Cleanup by setting `sidecar.istio.io/inject` values to true (the 2 occurrences)
     ```bash
     oc edit deploymentconfigs/vertx-istio-security-greeting
     ```